 Section 1.
-Members
+Members:

-The Committee shall consist of fourteen (14) members of whom eight (8) shall be appointed by the Governor, three (3) by the Speaker of the Assembly and three (3) by the Senate Committee on Rules.
+The Committee shall consist of ten (10) members of whom six (6) shall be appointed by the Governor, two (2) by the Speaker of the Assembly and two (2) by the Senate Rules Committee.
 The appointments shall be made in the following manner:

-- a) The Speaker of the Assembly and Senate Committee on Rules shall each appoint a member who shall be a representative of the public. - b) The Governor shall appoint a member who has a demonstrable knowledge of marine transportation. - c) The Speaker of the Assembly and the Senate Committee on Rules shall each appoint two members who have demonstrable knowledge of environmental protection and the study of ecosystems. - d) The Governor shall appoint a member who has served a local government elected official or who has worked for a local government. - e) The Governor shall appoint a member who has experience in oil spill response and prevention programs. - f) The Governor shall appoint a member who has been employed in the petroleum industry. - g) The Governor shall appoint a member who has worked in State government. - h) The Governor shall appoint a member who has demonstrable knowledge of the dry cargo vessel industry. - i) The Governor shall appoint a member who has demonstrable knowledge of the railroad industry. - j) The Governor shall appoint a member who has demonstrable knowledge of the oil production industry.
+(a) The Speaker of the Assembly and Senate Rules Committee shall each appoint members who shall be representatives of the public.

+(b) The Governor shall appoint a member who has a demonstrable knowledge of marine transportation.

+(c) The Speaker of the Assembly and the Senate Rules Committee shall each appoint a member who has demonstrable knowledge of environmental protection and the study of ecosystems.

+(d) The Governor shall appoint a member who has served a local government elected official or who has worked for a local government.

+(e) The Governor shall appoint a member who has experience in oil spill response and prevention programs.

+(f) The Governor shall appoint a member who has been employed in the petroleum industry.

+(g) The Governor shall appoint a member who has worked in State government.

+(h) The Governor shall appoint a member who has demonstrable knowledge of the dry cargo industry.

 Section 2.
-Term of Membership
+Term of Membership: